 Source of traffic: word of mouth, social sharing, Google search.

-Did a lot of A/B testing to maximise conversion.s.
+Did a lot of A/B testing to maximize conversion.s.

 20. tarsnap, backup service, “better than Google salary”